Attachment III PARAGRAPH 5.2 OF CHAPTER VI OF THE BOARD OF REGENTS, TEXAS STATE UNIVERSITY SYSTEM

 (16) Advocating or recommending either orally or in writing, the conscious and deliberate violation of any federal, state, or local law.
 Advocacy means addressing an individual or group for imminent action and steeling it to such action as opposed to the abstract espousal of the moral propriety of a course of action.

-(17) Forgery, alteration, or misuse of University documents, forms, records, or identification cards.
+(17) Forgery, alteration, or misuse of university documents, forms, records, or identification cards.

 (18) Any attempt to commit these prohibited acts.